 The mentioned shortcuts are the default ones that are provided by the Xcode 7.3 (7D175).
 You can always change the key mappings from Xcode -> Preferences -> Key Bindings option. ^ - Control Key ⌘ - Command Key ⇧ - Shift Key ⌥ - Option/Alt key ⏎ - Enter key

 Edit all in scope (^⌘E):

-Imagine you get to a maintain an iOS project which was previously maintained by a team of non-native english speaking developers.
-While maintaining, you find that the developers have used “TableView” as variable name for the UITableView.
-Being perfectionist, it bothers you that the variable name is “TableView” instead of your preferred name “tableView”.
+Imagine you get to maintain an iOS project which was previously maintained by a team of non-native English speaking developers.
+While maintaining, you find that the developers have used “TableView” as the variable name for the UITableView.
+Being a perfectionist, it bothers you that the variable name is “TableView” instead of your preferred name “tableView”.
 After thinking a bit, you feel that you can find & replace all the occurrences of “TableView” with “tableView”.
 Pretty easy, right?
 Below screencast shows how this would work.